getdock/public-docs/oauth.rst

 This is the end of the OAuth flow.

-PKCE: OAuth for Native applications
+PKCE: OAuth for Native Applications
 ===================================
-When implemented on native applications, the Authorization Code Grant has some security issues: for instance, a malicious attacker could intercept the authorization_code returned by Auth0 and exchange it for an Access Token.
+The OAuth 2.0 spec states that secrets that are statically included as part of a native application should not be treated as confidential secrets, as any user can inspect their copy and learn the shared secret.
+A malicious attacker could intercept the authorization_code returned by Dock and use these to get an Access Token.
 The Proof Key for Code Exchange (PKCE) is a technique used to mitigate this authorization code interception attack.
-In order to access our API from a mobile app, you need to implement the PKCE OAuth 2.0 grant.
+In order to access our API from a native application, you need to implement the PKCE OAuth 2.0 grant.

 Overview of the flow
 --------------------